wp-plugins/per-page-add-to/readme.txt

 Ever got really annoyed how much effort it took to add style tags for just one page into the head section of a page, using WordPress?
 Well, I did.
 So I made this plugin for exactly that purpose.
 It just adds whatever you give it to the head tag.
 With a size of 8KB, and no use of any client side code, efficiency is taken care of.
 You can also use it to add meta tags, for SEO, auto-refresh, Google Analytics, or anything else you want to put in there.

-Offcourse, you can also use it to add your own stylesheets and JavaScript files.
+Of course, you can also use it to add your own stylesheets and JavaScript files.
 Anything that normally goes in the head section is fine.

 Add to head also features an option under settings to add some text inside head on every page.
 Ideal for favicons, Modern UI start screen icons, or style sheets if you’re too lazy to make a child theme.